-Applicants whose full applications are selected for award negotiations will be required to submit a DMP during the award negotiations phase.
+Applicants for Topic Areas 1 and 2 whose Full Applications are selected for award negotiations will be required to submit a DMP during the award negotiations phase.
+Applicants for Topic Area 3 are required to submit a Data Management Plan with their Full Application.

 An applicant may select one of the template Data Management Plans (DMP) listed below.
-Alternatively, instead of selecting one of the template Data Management Plans below, an applicant may submit another DMP provided that the DMP, at a minimum, (1) describes how data sharing and preservation will enable validation of the results from the proposed work, how the results could be validated if data are not shared or preserved and (2) has a plan for making all research data displayed in publications resulting from the proposed work digitally accessible at the time of publications.
-DOE Public Access Plan dated July 24, 2014 provides additional guidance and information on Data Management Plans.
+Alternatively, instead of selecting one of the template DMPs below, an applicant may submit another DMP provided that the DMP, at a minimum, (1) describes how data sharing and preservation will enable validation of the results from the proposed work, how the results could be validated if data are not shared or preserved and (2) has a plan for making all research data displayed in publications resulting from the proposed work digitally accessible at the time of publications.
+DOE Public Access Plan dated July 24, 2014 provides additional guidance and information on DMPs.
+In addition, for Topic Area 3, the DMP must address how data sharing expectations will be handled, as discussed in I. B. iii. of this FOA.

-Option 1 (when protected data is allowed): For the deliverables under the award, the recipient does not plan on making the underlying research data supporting the findings in the deliverables publicly-available for up to 5 years after the data were first produced because such data will be considered protected under the award.
+Option 1 (when protected data is allowed): For the deliverables under the award, the recipient does not plan on making the underlying research data supporting the findings in the deliverables publicly-available for up to five (5) years after the data were first produced because such data will be considered protected under the award.
 The results from the DOE deliverables can be validated by DOE who will have access, upon request, to the research data.
 Other than providing deliverables as specified in the award, the recipient does not intend to publish the results from the project.
 However, in an instance where a publication includes results of the project, the underlying research data will be made available according to the policies of the publishing media.
-Where no such policy exists, the recipient must indicate on the publication a means for requesting and digitally obtaining the underlying research data.
-This includes the research data necessary to validate any results, conclusions, charts, figures, images in the publications.
+Where no such policy exists, the recipient must indicate on the publication a means for requesting and digitally obtaining the underlying research data necessary to validate any results, conclusions, charts, figures, images in the publications.